openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_hashset.md

 }
 ```

-Compiling and executing the above code may output:
+Compiling and executing the above code might output:

 ```text
 The element is 0